Frank Rosenthal: Later years and death

 On October 4, 1982, Rosenthal survived an assassination attempt in Las Vegas, in which a bomb attached to the gasoline tank was detonated when he started his car.
 The 1981 Cadillac Eldorado was in the parking lot of Tony Roma's restaurant at 620 E. Sahara Avenue.
 Rosenthal survived because of a metal plate under the driver's seat, installed by General Motors in the model to correct a balancing problem.

 Myram Borders, who heard the explosion, said that after exiting the car Rosenthal shouted "They're trying to kill me, they're trying to kill me!".
 When she asked who was trying to kill him, Rosenthal refused to say anything.
 Although no one was ever charged for the bombing, Milwaukee mob boss Frank Balistrieri was possibly responsible.
 Balistrieri, who was known as the "Mad Bomber" to law enforcement, was heard (via wiretap) blaming Rosenthal for the legal problems the mob-controlled casinos were suffering.
 Similarly, just weeks before the bombing, Balistrieri told his sons he intended to get "full satisfaction" for Rosenthal's perceived wrongdoing.
 Other likely suspects include Kansas City mob bosses, who were recorded on an FBI wiretap tape calling Rosenthal "crazy"; Spilotro, either acting with others or on behalf of the Outfit; and outlaw bikers who were friends of Rosenthal's ex-wife, Geri McGee.

 Rosenthal left Las Vegas about six months later, and moved to Laguna Niguel, California.
 He focused on raising his children, who were both accomplished youth swimmers.
 Rosenthal was later formally banned from Las Vegas casinos in 1987, when he was placed in "the Black Book", making him persona non grata—unable to work in, or even enter, any Nevada casino because of his alleged ties to organized crime.
 However, in June 1990, Rosenthal won an unprecedented court ruling to have his name removed.
 Rosenthal was represented in the hearing by future Las Vegas Mayor Oscar Goodman.
 Goodman and Rosenthal lost, however, in the Nevada Supreme Court in 1991, and Rosenthal's ban was reinstated.

 Rosenthal later moved from Laguna Niguel to Boca Raton, Florida, where he ran a sports bar called "Croc's", and finally to Miami Beach, where he ran a sports betting website and worked as a consultant for several offshore sports betting companies.

 Rosenthal died on October 13, 2008, at the age of 79, of an apparent heart attack.
 After his death, it was disclosed by Las Vegas Review-Journal reporter Jane Ann Morrison that Rosenthal had been a top echelon informant for the FBI, and his wife Geri was also an FBI informant.

-In 2011, the US government released Frank Rosenthal's FBI records to the public.
+In 2011, the U.S. government released Frank Rosenthal's FBI records to the public.